fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/11_static_variables.md

 } object;
 ```

-But really - who defines a class inside a function?
+But really - who defines a class inside a function? *Ironically, everyone who uses lambda expressions*.

+Restrictions like this prevent from even more complex corner cases and simply job of compiler writers.

 ## summary